 Pulsing Machine (Uses a specific frequency current to neutralize parasites.
 Try the products created by Dr. Hulda Clark or Dr. Christopher.)

 If possible, look for a healthy, conscious salad at mealtimes.
 Remember to stay informed!
 In order to eat produce you must be aware of the water quality in the region of your travel destination.
-Avoid fruits that cannot be peeled, raw vegetables, or anything that could be contaminated by poor local water quality!
+For eating healthy on the road, avoid fruits that cannot be peeled, raw vegetables, or anything that could be contaminated by poor local water quality!
 Under these conditions bananas and oranges are often safe and available options for fresh snacks.
-In addition to these precautions avoid ice cubes unless made from water using your own reliable water filter.
-Keep your mouth closed in the shower, wipe utensils before using, brush teeth with bottled water and be sure the sealing on bottles that you purchase are fully intact.

 If your options are even too limited to find salads, a plain yogurt with trail mix can also be satisfying.
 Trail mixes vary greatly, so be sure that you bring mixes from home or mixes from companies you recognize and trust.
 Adopting products depending on where your location is sometimes possible, but you should not rely primarily on finding your ingredients wherever you travel.